entisys360/ARM-Template-Sample/README.md

 **Action:**

 1. The initial bootstrap execution starts
-2. This will setup the the initial setup using a VM extension.
+2. This will start the the initial setup using a VM extension.
 This involves setting up of the vnets, subnets, VMs for domain controllers and cloud connectors.

-3. This will also set up another VM which will be an Orchestrator VM which acts as
+3. This will also set up an additional VM as an Orchestrator VM which includes:

-    1. Controller/ worker node which will be used to host the Ansible to run the required playbooks
+    1. The Controller/ worker node which will be used to host the Ansible to run the required playbooks

     2. A storage account for the data input from the ARM template form to be used for the ARM phase two execution.

-4. This will be henceforth referred to as the Ansible controller.
+4. This is referred to as the Ansible controller.

-5. This Ansible controller performs the task of downloading the source code from the repos to  install the required binaries in the controller VM which will be used to execute the phase 2 execution.
+5. This Ansible controller performs the task of downloading the source code from the repositories to install the required tools in the controller VM which will be used to     execute phase 2.
 6. The ARM input  values will be converted to a Ansible readable Json format and dumped in the Ansible Orchestrator VM.
 6. An email should be sent for the manual intervention for both customer and Entisys360 C+A product DL